-For an AMBER Alert to be activated in New York State, a local policy agency contacts the New York State Police Special Victims Unit to provide details on their case.
+For an AMBER Alert to be activated in New York State, a local law enforcement agency contacts the New York State Police Special Victims Unit to provide details on their case.

 The NYSP SVU will review the case to make sure it meets the activation criteria.